What Are Average Florida Sciatica Car Accident Settlement AmountsTrusted Content

 Sciatic nerve pain can develop over time as you age, or it can result from acute trauma, such as a car accident.
 For some sufferers, the pain is more like a dull ache and is relatively minor.
 However, others report an excruciating burning and stinging pain that affects their every move.

-Sciatica car accident settlements vary, which is why it’s essential to speak with an experienced Tampa car accident lawyer who can help.
+Florida sciatica car accident settlements vary, which is why it’s essential to speak with an experienced Florida car accident lawyer who can help.

 Sciatica refers to the pain that radiates down your sciatic nerve, which starts in your lower back and travels through your hips and buttocks and down your legs.
 Most people report pain on one side of their body only, but it can affect both sides in rare cases.